Become a Shared Lives carer

 Types of support you can provide

-Shared Lives carers provide support in their own home and within the local community, offering an alternative to residential care.
+Shared Lives carers provide support in their own home and in the local community, offering an alternative to residential care.

 • A long‑term place to live – supporting someone as part of your household